Skip to Content

 These DIY wall vases would make a lovely gift.
 Don’t go smashing up the family’s best China but if there is a chipped cup or 2 then perhaps you could use one of them.

-I think they are a great idea for Mother’s day or even a birthday.
-Especially if you make their favourite flowers out of crepe paper.
+They are a great idea for Mother’s Day or even a birthday, especially if you make their favourite flowers out of crepe paper.

 DIY China teacup wall vase

-This time I made small blossom crepe paper flowers in complementary colours.
-I made up the blossom flowers by adapting some of the flower tutorials from my pineapple flower wall decor.
-A good site for crepe paper flower tutorials is Lia Griffith.
+I made small cherry blossom crepe paper flowers in complementary colours this time.
+I made up the blossom flowers by adapting some flower tutorials from my pineapple flower wall decor.

 Framed China cup vase